-Laugh all you like, but a common problem many young men are facing today is the inability to get hard when they’re with a real-life human because they’ve already jerked it too many times that day, week, or even month.
+Laugh all you like, but a common problem many young men are facing today is the inability to get hard for sexual intercourse with a real-life human because they’ve overdone it with porn.

-While “pornography addiction” is not yet recognised as an official addiction, there is some evidence suggesting that an overindulgence in internet smut is to blame for an increase in young blokes reporting to their local MD with ED.
+While “pornography addiction” is not yet recognised as an official addiction, there is some evidence that porn can play a role in erectile dysfunction .

 The condition has even been dubbed “sexual anorexia”, in literal reference to the loss of sexual appetite that goes with watching too much porn.